Jonathan Ikoné

-Nanitamo Jonathan Ikoné (born 2 May 1998) is a French professional footballer who plays as a forward for French club Paris FC.
+Nanitamo Jonathan Ikoné (born 2 May 1998) is a French professional footballer who plays as a forward or wide midfielder for French club Paris FC.

 Ikoné scored one goal in four appearances for the France national team in 2019.

 Club career

 Paris Saint-Germain

 Ikone made his professional debut on 28 September 2016 in the UEFA Champions League against Ludogorets replacing Ángel Di María after 88 minutes in a 1–3 away win.
 He made his Ligue 1 debut three days later against Bordeaux, once again coming on in place of Di María after 88 minutes in a 2–0 home win.

 Loan to Montpellier

 On 18 January 2017, Ikoné was loaned to fellow Ligue 1 side Montpellier for the rest of the season.
 He made his debut against Metz three days later and played the whole match.

 Lille

 On 1 July 2018, Ikoné joined Ligue 1 side Lille on a five-year contract.